Campeche Tarpon Fishing - Mexico

 Once our group reaches Campeche, everything is included except for dinners and gratuities.
 Our group goes out each night for fantastic local cuisine.

 Dinners are priced comparable to the states.
-If you don’t want to walk to the restaurants, the hotel shuttle van or a taxi can drive us.
-For 2024 and on, we'll stay at the Tarpon Town Colonial Lodge, air-conditioned with a swimming pool, free Wi-Fi, and more." - Brad Staples
+The hotel shuttle van or a taxi can drive us if you don’t want to walk to the restaurants.
+We'll stay at the new Tarpon Town Colonial Lodge, air-conditioned with a swimming pool, free Wi-Fi, and more." - Brad Staples

 Click here for Brad's 2023 Trip Report.